yazan-alnugnugh/laravel-datatable/_docs/4-Usage.md

 ### **server side**

-to add action buttons to rows we will use an action array to do that we can add associative array to action array with two value button structure and visibility true or false
+To add action buttons to rows we will use an action array to do that, we can add associative array to action array with two value:
+  - button structure
+  - visibility true or false.

 ```php
 // app/DataGrid/PostGrid.php